Bhakti yoga: Vaishnava Bhakti

-Meerabai is considered one of the most significant saints in the Vaishnava bhakti tradition.
+Mirabai is considered one of the most significant saints in the Vaishnava bhakti tradition.

 The Bhakti yoga tradition has been historically most associated with Vaishnavism.
 The personal god here is Vishnu or one of his avatars.
 In many regions, the loving devotion is either to Vishnu-Lakshmi (god-goddess) together, or through Lakshmi who is considered the shakti of Vishnu.
 The specific avatar varies by the devotee and region, but the most common are Krishna and Rama.

 Chaitanya Mahaprabhu

 In the Krishna-oriented traditions of Vaishnavism, the Chaitanya Charitamrita by Krishnadasa Kaviraja interprets the section 7.5.23-24 of Bhagavata Purana to teach nine types of bhakti sadhana, in the words of Prahlada.
 David Haberman translates them as follows:

 (1) śravaṇa ("listening" to the scriptural stories of Krishna and his companions), (2) kīrtana ("praising"; usually refers to ecstatic group singing), (3) smaraṇa ("remembering" or fixing the mind on Vishnu), (4) pāda-sevana (rendering service), (5) arcana (worshiping an image), (6) vandana (paying homage), (7) dāsya (servitude), (8) sākhya (friendship), and (9) ātma-nivedana (complete surrender of the self).

 These nine principles of devotional service were incorporated by Rupa Goswami linked to Chaitanya Mahaprabhu as integral to spiritual practice focused on Krishna.
 The gopis practiced these forms of bhakti when they were separated from Krishna.

 Rupa Goswami and Jiva Goswami have offered significant commentary on bhakti.
-Rupa defines bhakti as "Bhakti is said to be service to Krishna, by means of the senses.
-This service is free of all limitations, dedicated to Him and pure [of self-motive]."
+Rupa established that "bhakti has the inherent nature of transcendental rasa extending to the pinnacle state of paramour conjugal love in the spontaneous loving devotional service of Vraja."
 Jiva aligns closely with this, stating that bhakti is the preeminent path to attaining perfection through service.
 The ultimate expression of bhakti is service to Krishna.

 In the Bhakti Sandarbha, Jiva Goswami analyzes bhakti yoga by distinguishing between vaidhi bhakti and raganuga bhakti.
 Vaidhi bhakti represents a regulated form of devotion, where devotion is driven by adherence to scriptural injunctions and traditional practices.
 Raganuga bhakti represents a more exceptional form of devotion, emerging spontaneously from a natural, innate attraction to Ishvara (God), without relying on formalized practices.
 Raganuga bhakti, with its exclusive focus on Ishvara, represents the highest yogic attainment in Gaudiya Vaishnavism.

 Notable later saints, such as Bhaktisiddhanta Sarasvati and Jagadguru Kripalu Ji Maharaj, have seconded the core beliefs of Raganuga bhakti and its utility in God realization.
 It is contrasting to other yogic paths like that described by Patanjali, where mundane desires are seen as obstacles.